If you're going to have a transplant, there are things you can do now to help you and your family prepare.

 For information about transplant expenses, insurance coverage, and resources to help you find answers to financial questions:

-If friends or family want to raise money for costs not covered by insurance, see Fundraising for a Friend or Family Member.
+If you want to raise money for costs not covered by insurance, see Fundraising.

 Planning with family and friends before the transplant is important.
 Think about your responsibilities and who might be able to do them for you.
 Give people specific tasks to help you.
 Have a family member or friend organize your support.
 You also may find it helpful to talk with other transplant recipients for tips and emotional support.

 During the first several months after a transplant, your body will be weak.
 You may also be at higher risk for infections.
 To ease your recovery, follow the instructions from your transplant team.
-By one year after transplant, many transplant recipients are able to return to work or school.
+You will stay in or near the hospital during this time.

 During recovery, most transplant recipients experience some side effects.
 These may last for several months or longer.
 Some are easy to manage.
 Others may be serious or painful.
 You can't always control whether you will have these long-term effects, but you and your doctor can take steps to treat and cope with them.